-What does “as above, so below” mean?
+What is the meaning of “as above, so below”?

-A closer investigation of the origins of “as above, so below”
+The origins of “as above, so below”

 To truly appreciate this expression, we need to cover a few main key points first.